 All three of the California Disney resort's hotels are open.

 Tokyo Disneyland and Tokyo DisneySea are open, along with their hotels.
-A new addition, the Toy Story Hotel, is due to open in 2022.

 What's on offer

 The original and, some might say, best, theme parks, Disney's resorts remain a magical experience for all the family.
 From vertiginous rides to firework displays, and of course the chance to meet classic characters, a trip to a Disney Park makes memories that last a lifetime.

 Who can go

 Entry to each Disney Park is dependent on local travel restrictions.

 For example, the Shanghai resort can only be accessed by locals or those who meet China's strict entry requirements, including two negative test results taken within 48 hours of departures.

 What are the restrictions?